All new volunteers will receive induction training on their first day. This will include a tour of the facilities and an introduction to RDA.

 NATIONAL VOLUNTEER AWARDS

-Nominations for 2021 are open and now is your chance to nominate a volunteer from your Centre who goes above and beyond for RDA!
+Nominations for open from 1 August and now is your chance to nominate a volunteer from your Centre who goes above and beyond for RDA!
 The form contains criteria for each award and information for you to submit your nomination.